Edoardo Magri

 Edoardo (sive Edward) Magri (22 September 1908 - 14 October 1998) was a Maltese judge, author, and water polo player.
 He competed in the men's tournament at the 1928 Summer Olympics.
+On 14 July 1938, he married Gladys Muscat, and they had five children together: four sons, Antonio, Alessandro, Alberto (himself a judge), and Renato, and one daughter, Mariella.

+Legal career

+Magri earned his Doctor of Laws (LLD) from the Royal University of Malta (later the University of Malta) in 1934, where he also served as president of the Comitato Permanente Universitario (Later University Students' Council (Malta)) for three years (1930-1933).
+Following his graduation, he entered private legal practice in a partnership with his older brother, Alberto Magri, who would also later become a judge.
+Magri maintained a continuous practice at the Bar from 1934 until his appointment as a judge in 1963, a position he held until retiring in 1973.

+Magri's service to the legal community was extensive.
+He contributed to the Chamber of Advocates as editor of its Rostrum review (1957-1962) and as secretary (1961-1963).
+The standards set and the functions served by 'Rostrum' are a tribute to Edoardo Magri and a small team of individuals.
+On an international level, he served on the organising committee for the 1965 Congresso Internazionale di Studi Giuridici in Malta.

 Sports career

+Edoardo Magri representing Malta at the 1928 Summer Olympics.

-Edoardo Magri participated in Malta's Olympic debut in Water polo at the 1928 Summer Olympics in Amsterdam (these were his only Olympic Games).
+Magri participated in Malta's Olympic debut in Water polo at the 1928 Summer Olympics in Amsterdam (these were his only Olympic Games).
 During this tournament, he played in two matches.

+The water polo tournament featured 14 teams competing in a single-elimination format.
 In the first round he played against the national team of Luxembourg (Malta's first game at the Olympics).
 The Maltese team won the match 3-1 and Magri was one of the goal scorers.
 The next two matches were lost by the Maltese team and they did not win any Olympic medals (0–16 against France and 0–10 against the United States respectively; Magri did not play in the match against France).
 This placed Malta at fifth place from a starting field of 14 teams.

 Magri's club affiliation was with his hometown team Sliema United that was later (1930) renamed Sliema A.S.C.
-Sliema Aquatic Sports Club is the most successful club on the island.
+Sliema Aquatic Sports Club, it is the most successful water polo club on the island.
 As Sliema United, the club won its first Division 1 League in 1925 and again in 1929.

+Magri was one of nine players who represented Malta in Amsterdam that year, alongside Harry Bonavia, Meme Busietta, Victor Busietta, Louis Darmanin, Francisco Nappa, Victor Pace, Turu Rizzo, and Roger Vella.